schorschinho/osprey/README.md

 This work has been supported by NIH grants R01 EB016089, P41 EB15909, P41 EB031771, R01 EB023963, and K99 AG062230.

+We wish to thank collaborators and partners for providing LCModel basis sets and control files.
+If you use these resources for your analysis of the following data types, please mention the respective individuals in your acknowledgements:
+- Siemens 7T STEAM (TE = 5 ms): Dr. Dinesh Deelchand (University of Minnesota)
+- Siemens 3T and 7T SPECIAL (TE = 8.5/9 ms): Dr. Ariane Fillmer (PTB Berlin)

-We wish to thank the following individuals for their contributions to the development of Osprey and shared processing code:
+We also wish to thank the following individuals for their contributions to the development of Osprey and shared processing code:

 - Jamie Near (McGill University, Montreal)